statsig-io/docs/docs/metrics/console.md

 ![Screen Shot 2022-06-07 at 12 05 35 PM](https://user-images.githubusercontent.com/101903926/172462231-ff2f3063-0c4e-49fd-af17-7147bd09d3d1.png)

 ## Metrics Catalog
-The **Metrics Catalog** tab allows you to search and tag your metrics.
+The **Metrics Catalog** tab allows you to search and tag your metrics, as well as [create custom metrics](/guides/metrics/create).
 Tags enable you organize your metrics and create collections of metrics that are associated in some way.
 For example, you could tag a set of metrics focused on a product area, business function, business objective, and so on.
 You can also create a loose collection of guardrail metrics that teams check in every experiment to ensure there are causing no unexpected effects in other parts of the business.
 Once you create a tagged collection of metrics, you can easily pull up this set of metrics when viewing your experiment results and zoom into the context that you want to focus on.

 ![Screen Shot 2022-06-07 at 12 08 08 PM](https://user-images.githubusercontent.com/101903926/172462680-68a6de4e-17bf-4b11-920d-6d7830551012.png)